In the Grey

-In the Grey is an upcoming American action thriller film written, co-produced and directed by Guy Ritchie.
-Produced by Black Bear Pictures, the film stars Henry Cavill, Jake Gyllenhaal, and Eiza González.
+In the Grey is a 2026 American action thriller film written, produced, and directed by Guy Ritchie.
+The film follows a lawyer and her team of fixers as they try to recover a one-billion-dollar debt from a criminal organization.
+Produced by Black Bear Pictures, the film stars Jake Gyllenhaal, Henry Cavill, Eiza Gonzalez, Kristofer Hivju, Fisher Stevens, Rosamund Pike, and Carlos Bardem.